 Fort Omaha was opened in 1878.
 Home to thousands of US Army troops over a century of service, many people lived and died at the Fort.
 Today, some of the buildings that still survive on the campus include the General Crook House and the Commissary, both built in 1878; the Ordinance Magazine, built in 1883; the Guardhouse, built in 1884; and the Mule Stables, built in 1887.
+There have been stories of the dead told about the place since it opened.
+This is a history of ghosts at Fort Omaha.

 In 1890, an 60-year-old inmate at the Douglas County Poor Farm named Peter Gronwold, was the servant of a Lieutenant Wilson who lived in officer’s quarters at the Fort.
 One day while he was doing his work, he had a psychotic episode and started throwing objects around.
 He flung plates into the wall and broke a glass window.
 When Lt.
 Wilson attempted to subdue him, Gronwold suddenly died.
 Gronwold’s ghost haunted the Fort for at least 20 years afterwards.